ynx0/library/README.md

 Now, let's edit title of the book to remove the unnecessary numbers.

 To make things easy, we'll first give the index of the book a face.
+Use the index from the last `%graph-store` debug output, like so:

 ```
 ~zod:dojo> =top-of-dune 170.141.184.505.110.303.839.596.375.394.968.666.112
 ```

+Now, we issue the `%revise-book` command, supplying the new book metadata.
 ```
 ~zod:dojo> :library-proxy &library-command [%revise-book %library1 top-of-dune ['Dune: The Book' 'thirteenchars']]
 ```